nosilver4u/ewwwio-php/README.md

 Can generate WebP versions of your images (will not remove originals, since you'll need both versions to support all browsers), and enables you to serve even smaller images to supported browsers.

 ## Usage
-No Composer support yet, the library bundles it's own copy of Requests by rmccue and friends, and shouldn't be too picky about the version.
+No Composer support yet, the library bundles it's own copy of Requests by rmccue and friends, and is known to be compatible with version 2.0.8.

 Include the library, and start rolling:
 ```php
 include_once( 'ewwwio-php/ewwwio.php' );